October 23, 2019

 Major Food Group’s Santina brings its Amalfi Coast aesthetic outside at a newly reopened patio under the High Line.
 Along with the space comes a weekday “Sunset Hour” promotion; four spritzes pair with two of chef Ashley Eddie’s gluten-free snacks.
 For example, try the Pompelmo Cooler (Aperol, grapefruit, Prosecco and Ramona) with spicy eggplant and mozzarella arancini.
 “The spritz is a quintessential Italian cocktail that especially resonates with our ‘It’s Always Summer at Santina’ ethos,” Beverage Director Ryan Davis says.
 “We try to emphasize the citrus, freshness and the playfulness of the drinks to keep the atmosphere of the restaurant consistent, from the chandeliers and art to the cocktails.”
 820 Washington St., santinanyc.com

-Photography Courtesy Of: Grand Banks photo by Alexander Pincus; Osteria at Avena Downtown photo courtesy of Avena Downtown'; Santina photo courtesy of Santina; Maisin Yaki photo by Noah Fecks
+Photography by: Grand Banks photo by Alexander Pincus; Osteria at Avena Downtown photo courtesy of Avena Downtown'; Santina photo courtesy of Santina; Maisin Yaki photo by Noah Fecks